juanstelling/MS4-prints/TESTING.md

 Testing is a big part that has to be done after you created the project.
 For in the future with more time and knowlegde I would like to impove testing and make the quality of the project better.
 For in the future I would like to improve mostrly two things:
 - I would like to improve the automated testing with testing the apps looking at `views`, `models`, and `forms'.
 My coverage at this moment is 41% and I would like to impove this to a minimum of 80%.
-- I would like to improve the results of the lighthouse scores.
+- I would like to improve the results of the lighthouse scores, especially the performance score.
 The performance score is 66 and I would like to improve that to a minimum score of 90.
 Therefore I have to dive into the requirements and improve these elements.

 ---